 Soundcloud is a good example of a value and functional based walkthrough.
 It is a minimalist walkthrough that uses subtle animation and colour to draw attention.
 They don’t force users to complete the walkthrough by having an ever present “start listening” call to action.

-UX archive provides lots of screenshots for how other apps have implemented their version of onboarding.
+UX Archive provides lots of screenshots for how other apps have implemented their version of onboarding.
 Lots of inspiration here.

-Detailed and interactive walkthrough teardowns.
+User onboard teardowns provides detailed and interactive walkthrough teardowns.
 Points out some flaws in app walkthroughs.
 Though, I found that some of the comments were a bit picky.

 Other Onboarding explanations